 David’s prize also included a trip to visit the oldest wine house in Champagne.
 Last February David was taken on a tour of the vineyards in the region and then participated in a masterclass in blending the base wines that make champagne with Gosset’s cellar master Odilon de Varine.

 David commented of his trip, “The whole thing was fascinating – it was illuminating to be able to dip into a completely different industry from our own and see how quality and craftsmanship are equally pursued and valued.
 Winning the Gosset GC&DC award last year was a real boost, and confirmation that stepping out of design and innovation consultancy and back into the craft of jewellery and silversmithing was the correct decision, but the award trip and meeting such a nice group of people has been equally special.”

 Gosset’s partnership with GC&DC is the perfect fusion of great heritage, constant pursuit of perfection and a relentless desire to innovate.
 Both rely on supreme craftmanship but simultaneously have always looked to the future, and the future is now.

-Join GC&DC & Champagne Gosset for our first virtual event as we talk design, champagne and announce the winner of the Silversmithing Creative Lockdown Challenge!
-We will go behind the scenes with our sponsors and judges to discuss design briefs and decision-making processes, to hearing from the winners on their journeys through the competition.
-David Stonehouse & Scott Smith, 2019 and 2020 winners of the 2D Silversmiths Prize, will be in conversation with judge, trustee & silversmith Andy Putland and Jean Pierre Cointreau & Julien Cointreau from Gosset as they share the inspiration behind their winning entries and experience in entering the Awards.
+GC&DC & Champagne Gosset hosted a first virtual event as we talked design, champagne and announced the winner of the Silversmithing Creative Lockdown Challenge!
+We went behind the scenes with our sponsors and judges to discuss design briefs and decision-making processes and heard from the winners on their journeys through the competition.
+David Stonehouse & Scott Smith, 2019 and 2020 winners of the 2D Silversmiths Prize, spoke with judge, trustee & silversmith Andy Putland and Jean Pierre Cointreau & Julien Cointreau from Gosset as they shared the inspiration behind their winning entries and experience in entering the Awards.